heena60034117/mcq_generator/README.md

 # mcq_generator
-This Repo contain code for MCQ genrator project.
-I'll use OpenAI to deveop this
+This is mcq generator project using Generative AI.
+In this project I am going to use OpenAI API with langchain.